getsentry/sentry-docs/README.md

 ### Code Blocks

-Consecutively code blocks will be automatically collapsed into a tabulated container.
+Consecutive code blocks will be automatically collapsed into a tabulated container.
 This behavior is generally useful if you want to define an example in multiple languages:

 ````markdown